DaveTanKY/IDAssignment1/README.md

 I chose to use a similar animation which now display items sideways instead of top to bottom.
 This makes the website more interestintg an interactive as if the user is uncovering the different offers that the site has to offer.

-#Technologies Used
+# Technologies Used
 I used javascript to be able to make the tab section in my menu page work.
 I used javascript to make the image slider on the index page work.

-#Testing
+# Testing
 Contact form test:
 1. Go to about us page
-2. Fill in particulars
+    1. Fill in particulars
-3. If email address is not properly filled in, user will not be able to submit and will be prompted to fill it in again
+    2. If email address is not properly filled in, user will not be able to submit and will be prompted to fill it in again

+2. Responsive
+    1. Reduce the browser size
+    2. The contents of the page should all still be visible.
+    3. The contents may have changed alignment from being in a row to being in a column.

+3. Browsers tested on
+    1. Google Chrome
+    2. Microsoft Edge
+    3. Opera

+4. Bugs Discovered
+    1.Internet Explorer
+    - Some functions on internet explorer such as javascript does not work.
+    Because of this, the image slider on the index page and the tab bar for the menu page does not work properly.

 When making the animations for the boxes on the home page.
 I had quite a bit of trouble starting as i was not yet familiar with how the properties work.
 I had to go through different websites like w3 schools to learn how the :hover feature in css works.